Eric-Lautanen/ClippysRevenge/README.md

 ### crates.io

-Downloads tarballs directly from `static.crates.io` (no rate limit) after fetching the top-N list from the API (1 req/sec limit respected).
-Extracts all `.rs` files, filters out:
+Fetches the top-N crate list from `crates.io/api/v1/crates` (rate limited to 1 request/sec per the crawlers policy), then downloads tarballs directly from `static.crates.io` (CDN, no rate limit).
+Extracts all `.rs` files and filters out:
-- Generated code (`bindings.rs`, `.pb.rs`, vendor directories)
+- Generated code (`bindings.rs`, `.pb.rs`, vendor directories, `target/`)
 - Files under 100 bytes or over 500KB
-- Files without real Rust code (re-export-only, empty modules)
+- Files with no real Rust constructs (`fn`, `impl`, `struct`, etc.)

 ### GitHub

 Downloads full repo archives for:
-- All `rust-lang` org repos (compiler, stdlib, Cargo, Clippy, rust-analyzer, The Book, Reference, Nomicon, RFCs, etc.)
+- 12 `rust-lang` org repos: the compiler, Cargo, Clippy, rust-analyzer, The Book, Reference, Nomicon, RFCs, and more
-- ~40 ecosystem crates (tokio, serde, axum, rayon, clap, ripgrep, etc.)
+- ~40 curated ecosystem crates: tokio, serde, axum, rayon, clap, ripgrep, sqlx, and others

-Get a free GitHub token at [github.com/settings/tokens](https://github.com/settings/tokens) — no scopes needed.
-Without it you're rate-limited to 60 req/hr which is very slow for 50+ repos.
+Get a free GitHub personal access token at [github.com/settings/tokens](https://github.com/settings/tokens) — no scopes needed, public repo access only.
+Without a token you're rate-limited to 60 requests/hour, which is very slow across 50+ repos.
+With a token it's 5,000/hour.

 ### Docs

-Scrapes chapter-by-chapter from:
+Scrapes chapter-by-chapter from the official Rust documentation sites:
-- The Rust Book (all 20 chapters + appendices)
+- The Rust Book (all chapters and appendices)
 - The Rust Reference
-- The Rustonomicon
+- The Rustonomicon (unsafe book)
 - The Async Book
 - The Edition Guide

 ### URLO Forum

 Fetches threads from `users.rust-lang.org` via the Discourse JSON API.
-Threads are filtered to only keep ones that actually discuss Rust (by keyword matching).
-Already in conversation format — high-quality real debugging and learning discussions.
+Threads are filtered to keep only those that actually discuss Rust topics (by keyword matching).
+Already in conversation format — high-quality real debugging and learning exchanges.

-All four scrapers support **resume** via a `.manifest_{source}.txt` file.
-Kill at any time and restart — already-completed items are skipped instantly.
+All four scrapers support **resume** via a `.manifest_{source}.txt` file in your output directory.
+Kill at any time, restart with the same command — already-completed items are skipped instantly.

 ---

 ## Hardware Reality Check

-This was built to run on modest hardware.
-Tested on a Ryzen 7 laptop with integrated Radeon graphics and 16GB unified RAM.
+Built and tested on a Ryzen 7 laptop with integrated Radeon graphics and 16GB unified RAM.

 **Generation speed** depends entirely on your model and hardware:
 - 4B model on integrated graphics: ~5–15 tok/s → ~2–4 minutes per conversation
-- 7B model on a mid-range GPU: ~20–40 tok/s → ~30–60 seconds per conversation
+- 7B model on a mid-range dedicated GPU: ~20–40 tok/s → ~30–60 seconds per conversation
 - 13B model on a high-end GPU: ~15–25 tok/s → ~45–90 seconds per conversation

-**Target dataset size:** For a 500M parameter model, aim for ~300K–500K conversations for Phase 1.
-That's a meaningful chunk of data without being so large that the synthetic quality ceiling becomes a bottleneck.
+**Target dataset size:** For a 500M parameter model, aim for ~300K–500K synthetic conversations for Phase 1.
+That's a meaningful base without hitting the quality ceiling of small generator models.

 At 3 minutes per conversation on slow hardware: 300K conversations ≈ ~600 hours of compute.
 Run it in the background over several weeks.